 There are many articles out there that hysterically insist that you shouldn’t feed yourself salmon let alone your cat.
 But as with all things this is a matter of some basic research.
 Whether you or your cat should eat salmon comes down to quality.
 Where is the salmon from?
 Is it fresh or canned?
 If it’s canned what is it preserved in?
 If fresh, is it farmed or wild?
 When farmed does it come from a good quality fishery?

 Simply put, the occasional piece of raw salmon will do no harm.
 It contains omega 3 fatty acids which contribute to a healthy coat and skin.
 Just be careful to remove that sub-dermal fat that you find in farmed salmon that can cause diarrhea.
+Animal Aficionados know what they’re talking about when it comes to cats.

 Cooked salmon should be perfectly safe and canned salmon will also be fine.
 However, ensure that you don’t buy the kind that’s preserved in oil or brine.
 The oil can cause upset stomachs and episodes of diarrhea.
 Salmon in brine contains too much salt which can lead to multiple health issues.